Reading Time: 3 minutes

-In the West, Armie Hammer and Timothy Chalamet gave interviews as a couple for their gay love story Call Me By Your Name.
-Queer Bollywood has not yet reached that admirable stage of comfort and dignity.
+In the West it’s Armie Hammer and Timothy Chalamet giving interviews as a couple for their gay love story Call Me By Your Name.
+We haven’t reached that nirvanic stage in India.

-But Ranveer Singh and Jim Sarbh’s homoerotic act in Sanjay Leela Bhansali’s Padmaavat (2018) comes closest to obtaining a kind of legitimacy for same-sex relationships that the country has so far only seen in fringe films by Hansal Mehta (Aligarh) and Onir (My Brother Nikhil).
+But Ranveer Singh and Jim Sarbh’s homoerotic act in Sanjay Leela Bhansali’s Padmaavat comes closest to obtaining a kind of legitimacy for same-sex relationships that this country has so far only seen in fringe films by Hansal Mehta (Aligarh) and Onir (My Brother Nikhil).

-Of course, detractors will argue that portraying the villain as bisexual in Padmaavat doesn’t legitimise homosexuality as much as demonising it.
+Of course, detractors will argue that showing the villain as bisexual in Padmaavat doesn’t legitimise homosexuality as much as demonise it.

-There will always be those who will look at mainstream cinema’s attempts to validate non-mainstream sections and relationships with suspicion and distrust.
-But the fact remains that Ranveer Singh playing a man who is sexually attracted to another man is a big deal in Bollywood.
+Then there will always be those who will look at mainstream cinema’s attempts to validate non-mainstream sections and relationships with suspicion and distrust.
+But the fact remains that Ranveer Singh playing a man who is sexually attracted to another man is a big deal in Indian cinema.

-Now that there is more “acceptance”, a forthcoming film, Surmayee Sham directed by Sridhar Rangayan, talks about a young man coming out of the closet on the eve of his marriage.
+Now that there is, what shall I say, more acceptance, a forthcoming film, Surmayee Sham directed by Sridhar Rangayan, talks about a young man coming out of the closet on the eve of his marriage.

-Four years ago, Fawad Khan played the role of the gay son belonging to a Delhi business family in Kapoor & Sons.
+Just two years back, it took a Fawad Khan from another country to play the gay son of Delhi business family in Kapoor & Sons.

 Given a chance, would Karan Johar have cast Ranveer Singh in Fawad’s role?
-And more importantly, are we ready for the long-delayed queer revolution in Bollywood?
+And more importantly, are we ready for the long-delayed sexual revolution in Hindi cinema?